 Naples, settled first by the Greeks and then by the Romans, is home to Mount Vesuvius which dominates the Bay and is one of the few active volcanoes in Europe.
 Its eruption covered the cities of Pompeii and Herculaneum in ash, preserving life as it was almost 2000 years ago.
-This is an exceptional destination for student groups wanting a variety of excursions that educate and entertain.
+This is an exceptional destination for ancient history student groups wanting a variety of excursions that educate and entertain.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Daytime flight from a London airport & transfer to accommodation||Mount Vesuvius.
 Guided tour of Pompeii.||Free time to settle in.
 Evening meal.|